-These date chocolate balls last several weeks in the fridge, so they’re make ahead easy!
+These bliss balls with dates last several weeks in the fridge, so they’re make ahead easy!

 A Few Recipe Notes

-- To portion these little date chocolate balls, I like to use a #50 ice cream scoop.
+- To portion these little vegan bliss balls, I like to use a #50 ice cream scoop.
 It makes portioning a snap!
 It’s perfect for small cookies too.

 - Gluten Free?
 Yes please!
 Simply use gluten free oats and omit the bourbon (when in doubt, leave it out!).
 Conflicting information remains regarding distilled spirits being okay to consume for some gluten free individuals, but may not be okay for all.